FAQ

 What's all this, then?

-FLAMING HYDRA is a cooperative of 60 writers and artists who’ve banded together to publish a newsletter, launching on 30 January 2024.
+FLAMING HYDRA started as a cooperative of 60 writers and artists who banded together to publish a newsletter, which launched on 30 January 2024.

 FLAMING HYDRA is for the freedom of all kinds of people who like to read and write what we want, and who want to connect with others in an unmediated, private way, with no weirdo surveillance or profiteering, like the old internet used to be.